Children learn to walk by observing those who are closest to them.

 Most children do not have any pain in their feet yet.
 However, this does not mean that they are using them correctly.
 When you look at children’s feet you can already see differences in their two feet.
-It is common to see one foot turning out more than the other.
-It is also common to see one ankle weaker with the arch already dropping.
+It is common to see one foot turning out more than the other and the child feels leg pain in one leg.
+It is also common to see one ankle weaker with the arch already dropping and the child will most likely feel pain on side of the foot.
 This is the perfect time to start working with kids.

-It is a great activity to do as a family and get children to become mindful in their feet as young as possible.Try implementing these 6 things:
+It is a great activity to do as a family and get children to become mindful of their feet as young as possible.Try implementing these 6 things:

 1. As a family start with the walking test and practice it for 5 minutes several times a week.
 This starts getting the mind involved in the way the feet can walk and will stay with children their whole lives.
 The Yamuna® Walking Test retrains the mind and feet!